JDAI-CV/DNNLibrary/README.md

 Android 8.1 introduces NNAPI.
 From my experient it is very efficient on my Pixel.
 For example, it takes [caffe-android-lib](https://github.com/sh1r0/caffe-android-lib) an average time of 43.42ms to do a convolution with 20 5\*5 filters on 224\*224 image, but it only takes 15.45ms for NNAPI -- about 1/3 of caffe-android-lib.

-What's more, we can believe [depthwise convolution](https://arxiv.org/abs/1704.04861), which is useful on mobile devices, is optimized in NNAPI.
+What's more, [depthwise convolution](https://arxiv.org/abs/1704.04861), which is useful on mobile devices, is optimized in NNAPI.
 It takes caffe-android-lib and NNAPI 82.32ms and 16.93ms respectively to do 5 * 5 depthwise conv on 224 \* 224 \* 20 input.

 However, NNAPI is not friendly to normal Android developers.
 It is not designed to be used by normal developers directly.
 So I wrapped it into a library.